FireJuun/prapare/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## shared_preferences
+## path_provider

-Copyright 2017 The Chromium Authors.
+Copyright 2017, the Flutter project authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: